treasure-data/td-logger-java/README.md

 ### REST APIs Key

 In order for the logger to be able to authenticate with your account in the Treasure Data Cloud, the REST APIs require an API key.
 The key can be provided by the `td.logger.api.key` property.

 This property does not have a default value.

 Alternatively the API key can be provided via the `TREASURE_DATA_API_KEY` environment variable.
-The environment variable takes precedene over the `td.logger.api.key` property.
+The environment variable takes precedence over the `td.logger.api.key` property.

 Please note that we recommend to use a write-only API key.
 To obtain one, please: